 photo by Jim Dombkowski

 His career is dedicated to purveying honest acoustic roots music, not for the sake of revival, but as a living, breathing community experience in the here and now.
-An award winning banjo player (finalist in the prestigious 2022 Online Old Time Banjo Contest), and a cherished songwriter, Benny Bleu lives up to the truest form of folk music – made by the folks, for the folks.
+An award winning banjo player, and a cherished songwriter, Benny Bleu lives up to the truest form of folk music – made by the folks, for the folks.
 His hypothesis: building connections with nature, each other, and our history through music makes for a richer future.
 Simple, testable, repeatable.

 Zodiac: Some of the stars that were behind the sun the day Benny Bleu was born make up the constellation Taurus, which is a bull.
 It looks like this on the internet.